 Spring break 2018 has come and gone and we are moving full steam ahead toward the end of the school year.
 As the kids are growing up quickly- too quickly it seems- we are more and more ditching our typical summer vacation schedule in exchange for spring and winter vacations.
-Spring break 2K18 was spent hitting the road right after Easter festivities at our house and heading east over 800 miles to Ruidoso, New Mexico.
+This year, spring break was spent hitting the road right after Easter festivities at our house and heading east over 800 miles to Ruidoso, New Mexico.

 Ruidoso is a small mountain town located in south-central New Mexico, 118 miles northeast of Las Cruces, and 181 miles south of Albuquerque.
 It the largest community in Lincoln County, however, that’s not saying much considering that Lincoln County’s total population is just under 20,500 according to the Census Bureau.
 But therein lies the charm.
 Located in the Sierra Blanca mountains, the views were spectacular and the clean air and quiet were a refreshing reprieve from the bustle of So Cal.